Ongoing Revolutionary Process: The retornados

-The term retornado is seen as a derogative, as most of them prefer the term "refugee".
+The term retornado is seen as a derogatory, as most of them prefer the term "refugee".

 Post-colonial

 After the fall of the Portuguese Empire and the overseas territories' independence, Angola would later enter into a decades long civil war which became a proxy war for the Soviet Union, Cuba, South Africa, and the United States.
 800,000 Angolans would die either as a direct consequence of the war or of malnutrition and disease; Mozambique would also enter into a devastating civil war that left it as one of the poorest and least developed nations in the world; and East Timor was invaded by Indonesia, resulting in an estimated 200,000 civilian casualties during the subsequent occupation.

 Economy

 The Portuguese economy had changed significantly by 1973 prior to the revolution.
 Compared with its position in 1961: Total output (GDP at factor cost) had grown by 120 percent in real terms.
 Clearly, the pre-revolutionary period was characterized by robust annual growth rates for GDP (6.9 percent), industrial production (9 percent), private consumption (6.5 percent), and gross fixed capital formation (7.8 percent).